axibase/atsd/api/data/series/examples/query-group-order.md

 Group merges multiple series into one.
 If group is applied after aggregation, it merges aggregate values.

-The sequence can be controlled with the `order` parameter.
+The sequence can be controlled with the `transformationOrder` parameter.

 Default order is to aggregate first and group second.